Locomotives of the Great Western Railway

 Joseph Armstrong's early death in 1877 meant that the next phase of motive power design was the responsibility of William Dean, his assistant and successor.
 Dean went on to develop express 4-4-0 types, but the familiar 4-6-0s of later years were initially introduced by the next engineer, George Jackson Churchward.
 He was also responsible for the introduction of self-propelled Steam Rail Motors for suburban and light branch line passenger trains.
 Next came Charles Collett in 1921; he standardised the many types of locomotives then in service, producing the iconic Castle and Kings.
 He also introduced diesel power in the form of streamlined rail cars in 1934.
 The final engineer was Frederick Hawksworth who took control in 1941 and produced GWR-design locomotives until after nationalisation in 1948.

 The GWR expanded rapidly from 1854 by amalgamating with other railways.
 In 1876 most of the remaining broad gauge companies became a part of the GWR.
 The Railways Act 1921 finally brought most of the remaining independent companies in the area under its control.
 Many early locomotives were replaced by standard GWR designs, but many others were rebuilt using standardised components.

 Livery

 For most of the period of its existence, the GWR painted its locomotives a middle chrome green.
 They initially had Indian red frames but this was later changed to black.
-Name and numberplates were generally of polished brass with a black background, and chimneys often had copper rims or "caps".
+Nameplates and numberplates were generally of polished brass with a black background, and chimneys often had copper or brass rims, often referred to as "caps".

 Great Western Railway locomotives

-Isambard Kingdom Brunel (1835 - 1837)
+Isambard Kingdom Brunel (1835–1837)

 The GWR's first locomotives were specified by Isambard Kingdom Brunel but did not prove too successful.
+He had provided manufacturers with a number of requirements (including a piston speed of no more than 280 ft/min at a running speed of 30 mph, and a maximum weight in working order of 10.5 LT on six wheels), and left each manufacturer the freedom to produce designs that would meet those requirements; even with that freedom, these manufacturers found the task difficult.
 In order to meet his demands some novel ideas were tried such as the Haigh Foundry's geared locomotives and TE Harrison's Hurricane and Thunderer which had the engine and boiler on separate chassis.